Arya-P05/bucketlist/README.md

 3. Set up environment variables:

-Create a `.env` file in the backend directory:
+Create a `.env` file in the backend directory with the following details:

 ```
 PORT=3001